 Breathability & Ventilation

-Our Best Buy winner's NanoPro fabric proved to breathe better than other jackets in its price range like the Patagonia Torrentshell, Columbia Watertight II, or The North Face Venture 2.
+Our Best Buy winner's NanoPro fabric proved to breathe better than other jackets in its price range like Patagonia's Torrentshell, Columbia's Watertight II, or TNF's Venture 2.
 Check out the chart below to see where all the jackets ranked in this category.

 On top of a pretty breathable fabric, this contender offered a pretty rad combination of ventilation features, further helping to pass moisture and keep the wearer cool.